-There are a number of recommendations in this report and the report issued by the DOR that, if implemented, would enhance the internal controls over several areas of the City's operations and help mitigate, if not eliminate, the need for reliance on the Commonwealth.
-We recommend that management establish clear objectives and timelines that will resolve the current fiscal crisis.
+The Massachusetts Department of Revenue, Division of Local Services (DOR), did an extensive review of the City's financial operation in February 2008.
+This report included a number of recommendations designed to eliminate the continuation of the City's budgetary and operating deficiencies.
+The majority of these recommendations have not been implemented.
+Implementation of these recommendations would enhance the internal controls over several areas of the City's operations and help mitigate, if not eliminate, the need for reliance on the Commonwealth.
+We recommend that management establish clear objectives and timelines that will resolve these fiscal matters.